farhaansbu/farhaan-internal-comp-2022-front-end-controller/client/README.md

 Simply click **Advanced** and then **Proceed to site (unsafe)**. *The reason for this is because your browser doesn't have the same SSL certificate on the robot.
 It is **NOT** dangerous.*

 Now, you should be prompted asking to enter your password.
 This is the password stated in [`config.json`](config.json).
-Upon success, you should see your robot's camera feed rotated 90 degrees.
+Upon success, you should see your robot's camera feed attached to your controller and that anything you send to the bot using the built-in `sendToBot(command: string)` function will be sent down to `controls.py`.
 Otherwise, you will be disconnected and will need to refresh the page.

 Most things can be fixed with a refresh, otherwise check if your Pi if it printed an error message.